 Prerequisite: Must have passed at least one 100-level or 200-level Philosophy course prior to enrollment.
 A single topic of interest to faculty and students will be selected.
 Examples include: Existentialism.
 Environmental Ethics, Epistemology, Philosophy of Aesthetics.

 PHI 482.
 Seminar on Problems in Philosophy.
 (1-3)

 An intensive study of a selected philosophical issue or an individual philosopher.
-Offered at departmental discretion.

 PHI 491.
 Independent Study.
 (1-3)